Riminder/hrflow-connectors/CONTRIBUTING.md

 _We welcome any contributions from the community big or small._

 ## Code of conduct

 Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
-When in doubt, *Python Software Foundation's Code of Conduct* is a good reference in terms of behavior guidelines.
+When in doubt, _Python Software Foundation's Code of Conduct_ is a good reference in terms of behavior guidelines.

+## Branch Policy

+The `master` branch is the stable version of the package where tests and other enforced policies (code style, etc...) should be always passing.

+The `dev` branch can be used to merge various contributions and test them in conjunction while bypassing the sometimes time consuming process of conforming to `master` merging rules.

+Depending on the version you would like to use you can `git checkout origin (master|dev)`.

+**_Mind that your PR should ultimately target `master` and be based on `master`_**

 ## Basic Environment setup

 1. Fork the repository
 2. Make sure you have [one of the supported `python` versions](./pyproject.toml) installed
 3. Install [poetry](https://python-poetry.org/docs/)